 Why should project managers use Gantt charts?

-Gantt charts are one of the most effective tools for managing projects because they help managers visualize the tasks involved in a project and where those tasks fall on a timeline.
+Gantt charts help managers visualize the tasks involved in a project and where those tasks fall on a timeline.

 For example, this Hospital Admin Gantt Chart is a visual representation that can help hospital administrators and medical practitioners develop a wellness project.
-This type of Gantt chart can help project managers in the medical field find problems with their schedules early on and make necessary changes to avoid bigger issues later on.
+This Gantt chart helps medical project managers find problems in their schedules and make necessary changes to avoid bigger issues later on.

 How to use Gantt charts to keep track of projects